hardwario/docs/chester/catalog-applications/chester-wm-bus.md

 ### Address List Configuration

-This command adds the wM-BUS addresses that device scans and sends later their raw data to the cloud.
+This command adds the wM-Bus addresses that device scans and sends later their raw data to the cloud.

 `app config address`